dyne/sailfish-pool/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# 🌊 Sailfish pool - small and fast memory pool

 ![](https://raw.githubusercontent.com/dyne/sailfish-pool/refs/heads/main/sailfish-pool.jpg)

-This is a lightweight pool manager for small memory allocations in C, optimized for speed, safety and privacy.
-It mainly consists of three functions to be used in place of standard C memory allocations.
+This is a lightweight pool manager for small memory allocations in C, optimized for data privacy and speed.

-1. allocate memory `void *sfpool_malloc(void *pool, size_t size)`
-2. free memory `bool sfpool_free(void *pool, void *ptr)`
-3. resize allocated memory `void *sfpool_realloc(void *pool, void *ptr)`

-It does not work as a drop-in replacement of memory functions (for instance using the "LD_PRELOAD trick") because it also requires:
+It does not work as a drop-in replacement of memory functions using the "LD_PRELOAD trick") because it also requires initialization and teardown.
-1. initialization: `sfpool_init(void* pool, size_t nmemb, size_t size)`
-2. teardown: `sfpool_teardown(void* pool)`

-A single pool cannot be used by multiple threads: multi-threaded applications should create and initialize a different pool for each running thread.
+Also a single sfpool cannot share concurrent memory access: multi-threaded applications should create and initialize a different sfpool for each running thread.

 ## Features

 - **Portable**: Tested to run on 32 and 64 bit targets: Apple/OSX and MS/Windows, ARM and x86 as well WASM
-- **Pool Allocator**: Efficiently manages small, fixed-size memory blocks using a preallocated memory pool.
+- **Fast**: Efficiently manages small, fixed-size memory blocks using a preallocated memory pool.
-- **Secure Zeroing**: Ensures all memory is zeroed out before free to protect sensitive information.
-- **Reallocation Support**: Supports `realloc()` for both pool and large memory blocks, handling transitions.
+- **Private**: Ensures memory access is locked whenever possible and contents deleted on release.
+- **Transparent**: Supports `realloc()` for transparent transition to system alloc on big sizes.
-- **Hashtable optimization**: Fast O(1) lookup on allocated pointers grants constant time execution.
+- **Steady**: Hashtable lookup on allocated memory grants O(1) constant time operations.
-- **Fallback Mechanism**: Falls back to `malloc()` when the pool is exhausted and continues functioning.
+- **Fallback**: Resorts to system `malloc()` when pool is exhausted to continue functioning.

 ## Intended use case

-The primary use case for 🌊 sailfish-pool is within [Zenroom](https://zenroo.org), a small virtual machine (VM) designed for cryptographic operations where Lua is embedded.
+The primary use case for 🌊 sailfish-pool is within [Zenroom](https://zenroo.org), our small virtual machine (VM) designed for cryptographic operations where Lua is embedded.

 Zenroom's main target is WebAssembly (WASM), which [we extensively use at work](https://forkbomb.solutions) to simplify end-to-end encryption.
-This explains the 32-bit constraint of the allocator.
+This explains the 32-bit support of this allocator.

 In Zenroom, a significant amount of small memory allocations occur, typically involving octets for hashes, elliptic curve points, cryptographic keys, zero-knowledge proofs, and other cryptographic operations.
-These allocations frequently have sizes below 128 bytes.
-As cryptographic algorithms evolve, particularly with the advent of post-quantum cryptography, the pool size will be fine-tuned to accommodate these growing requirements.
+These allocations frequently have sizes below 256 bytes.
+As cryptographic algorithms evolve, particularly with the advent of post-quantum cryptography, the pool size can be fine-tuned to accommodate these growing requirements.

 ## Usage